-The arrangement of your fltaware on a table is an essential element in the art of table dressing, bringing a touch of elegance to every meal.
+The arrangement of your flatware on a table is an essential element in table dressing, bringing a touch of elegance to every meal.

-Discover the subtleties of table dressing, diving into the traditional French and the English ways of arranging your cutlery.
-It will be easier then to twist the rules and make them your own!
+Discover the subtleties of formal table dressing by diving into the traditional French and English ways of arranging your cutlery.
+It will be easier than twisting the rules and making them your own!

 FRENCH LAYOUT